quercia-dev/birdclef2025/README.md

 | Total Duration        | 280h     | 162.1 h    |
 ```

-It should be noted that although labeled data is larger in sum, there is (relatively) few usable samples, due to the vast number of labels and many labeled audio clips containing just a few seconds of relevant sound, followed by the spoken description of the recording setup and specifications: a minute-long recording may provide as little as 5 seconds of relevant audio.
+It should be noted that although labeled data is larger in sum, there are (relatively) few usable samples, due to the vast number of labels and many labeled audio clips containing just a few seconds of relevant sound, followed by the spoken description of the recording setup and specifications: a minute-long recording may provide as little as 5 seconds of relevant audio.

 Although at that stage we could not infer what portion of the dataset was actually of use, we showed the histogram of duration, comparing frequency to audio duration.
-Notably, frequency had to be rescaled on a log scale, and although the vast majority of the audio samples were short (64% of recordings were shorter than 30 seconds), some outliers were present (25 and 29 minutes long).
+Notably, frequency had to be rescaled on a log scale, and although the vast majority of the audio samples were short (64% of recordings were shorter than 30 seconds), some outliers were present (25 and 29 minutes long audios).

 ![](img/training_duration_histogram.png)